FTC, Qualcomm give closing arguments in trial over mobile chip licenses

 No license, no chips

-The FTC in the trial called witnesses from companies like Apple, Samsung, Intel and Huawei and called experts to testify about the alleged harm Qualcomm's licensing practices have caused the mobile industry.
+During the trial, the FTC called witnesses from companies like Apple, Samsung, Intel and Huawei and had experts testify about the alleged harm Qualcomm's licensing practices have caused the mobile industry.

 The heart of the FTC's case against Qualcomm is a so-called "no license, no chips policy."
 Qualcomm sells processors that connect phones to cellular networks, but it also licenses its broad portfolio as a group.
 For a set fee -- based on the selling price of the end device, typically a phone -- the manufacturer gets to use all of Qualcomm's technology.
 It's phone makers that pay the licensing fee, not chipmakers.